How To Video

 Step 1: Prepare

-Prepare a clean, dry and flat workspace for your fish.
+Prepare a clean and dry workspace for your fish.

 Step 2: Gauze

-Dry the fish with paper towels or the gauze included in the kit.
+Dry the fish with paper towels or gauze included in the kit.

-Pay careful attention to areas that could hold water like the gills and fins.
+Pay careful attention to areas that could hold liquid like the gills and under the fins.
 A completely dry fish will print best.

 Step 3: Towelette

-Before each print, use the towelette in the PaperFin baggie to thoroughly dab the fish in an up and down motion - avoid using a wiping motion.
-The towelette can be used multiple times.
+Before each print, use a towelette in the PaperFin baggies to thoroughly dab the fish in an up and down motion - avoid using a wiping motion on smooth fish.
+You can dab the towelette with & against the grain of the scales for fuller coverage.
+The towelette can be used multiple times if working with a dry fish.

-***Do not touch the paper until you have followed Step 4 as anything that has touched the PaperFin towelette can leave marks on the paper.***
+***Do not touch the paper until you have followed Step 4.
+Anything that has touched the PaperFin towelette can leave marks on the paper.***

 Step 4: Wet Nap

-Clean your hands thoroughly to avoid making marks on the printing paper with the included wet wipe or paper towel.
+Clean your hands thoroughly to avoid making marks on the printing paper with the included wet wipe or with soap and water.

 Step 5: Print Fish

-Place the paper (shiny/smooth side down) on top of the fish.
-Keeping the paper still, press or rub over the fish.
+Place the paper on top of the fish.
+There is a "Print on other side" stamp on the non-printing side of the paper.
+Keeping the paper still, press or rub gently over the fish.
 Make sure to rub over all nooks and crevices for added detail.

 Gently peel the paper off the fish.
-The print will complete within 10 seconds and will not smudge.
+The print dries immediately and will not smudge.
+You may roll the print up and put back in the tube for safe keeping.

 In order to produce as many prints as possible think about the size of the print you would like and space the prints accordingly to produce multiple prints on each sheet.